jorgen/json_struct/README.md

 [![Build Status](https://travis-ci.org/jorgen/json_struct.svg?branch=master)](https://travis-ci.org/jorgen/json_struct)

-json_struct is a single header only library parse JSON to C++ structs/classes and serializing structs/classes to JSON.
+json_struct is a single header only library that parses JSON to C++ structs/classes and serializing structs/classes to JSON.

 It is intented to be used by copying the json_struct.h file from the include